 Hundreds of photo pros shot thousands of photos of the 2nd to last shuttle launch but it was a low res image taken on an iPhone by an unemployed event planner from Hoboken that became the most viewed, historic and viral.

-Others also took photos of the launch but she was the only one that posted to twitter and that caused a media firestorm.
+twitter and that caused a media firestorm.
 Stephanie, using her Twitter account @Stefmara, tweeted, “My plane flew right past the shuttle!”.

 She also didn’t anticipate the response she got.
 “I’ve been retweeted by NASA, The Weather Channel.”
 Many sites used the photo without giving her credit.

-Anne Farrar, a photo editor at The Washington Post, who saw the images after they were posted by a friend on Facebook said she’d never seen anything quite like this view of a shuttle launch before.
+Washington Post, who saw the images after they were posted by a friend on Facebook said she’d never seen anything quite like this view of a shuttle launch before.

 The Associated Press contacted Gordon through Facebook and purchased the images.